Blackpits Recycling Centre

 Can Anything Be Done About These Problems Anyway?

 There are practical steps that can be taken when problems are identified.
 As a result of earlier work by the previous Monitoring Group, fencing and litter picking patrols have been used to cut down on litter escaping the site.

-But if problems still occur, it is important that we identify whether they are coming from Blackpits or from other sources like farmers spreading the compost on surrounding land, and if it is from Blackpits pin down what activities are causing the problem to see if they can be controlled.
+But if problems still occur, it is important that we identify whether they are coming from Blackpits or from other sources like farmers spreading the compost or other organic matter like animal or sewage sludges on surrounding land.
+If the odour is from Blackpits we can pin down what activities are causing the problem to see if they can be controlled.